KevGildea/KinePose/3D/Multicamera/README.md

 ## [wMP.exe](Dist/wMP.exe)

 This tool performs 3D human pose reconstruction using the **weighted midpoint triangulation** method with camera calibration and 2D keypoint data from two different camera views.
-It allows users to visualise and refine 3D poses using a graphical interface.
+It allows users to visualise 3D poses using a graphical interface.
 Run on a Windows machine as administrator.

 ### Key features: